 So far, statistics are available only for labor related disputes.
-Since the inception of the Arbitration Council to the present (December 31, 2018), 2765 cases of collective disputes have been submitted to the Council, with 59 cases in 2018.
+Since the inception of the Arbitration Council to the present (December 31, 2018), 2,948 cases of collective disputes have been submitted to the Council, with 66 cases in 2018.

-The NCAC has only accepted thirteen cases since its official launching in 2013.
+The NCAC has accepted twenty-five cases since its official launching in 2013.

-3.22 Are there any recent noteworthy developments regarding arbitration in Cambodia (new laws, new arbitration institutions, significant court judgments affecting arbitration etc)?
+3.22 Are there any recent noteworthy developments regarding arbitration in Cambodia (new laws, new arbitration institutions, significant court judgments affecting arbitration etc.)?

 There are no significant developments of laws, arbitration institutions or court judgments affecting arbitration except the increased interest of the business and industry on referring their commercial disputes to the NCAC.
+There are 60 arbitrators listed in the NCAC, including six foreign arbitrators.

-Name of Author: DR. NARYTH H. HEM

-MR. KOY NEAM
+Name of Author: DR. NARYTH H. HEM MR. KOY NEAM

 Name of Law Firm: BNG Legal, Phnom Penh, Cambodia

 Brief Profile: BNG Legal is a leading Cambodian law firm providing comprehensive legal services to foreign and local clients.
 BNG Legal combines international standards with local expertise.

-Telephone No.: + 855 23 217 510 / 212 740
+Telephone No.: + 855 23 217 510 / 212 414

 Fax No.: + 855 23 212 840

 Email: hhn@bnglegal.com

 Website: www.bnglegal.com